shanto-Rahman/FlakyLens/README.md

 ```

 If you want to get the attribution score for the tokens, run the following command (related to the RQ3).
-Start running 4:45 PM
+This needs around 20~25 mins to finish.
+Attribution scores for each token is found ```Attributions_scores/```

 ```shell
 bash per_project_prediction.sh FlakyLens "BERT" "calculate_gradient"
 ```